Emanuele-Falzone-PhD-Thesis/srbench/README.md

     ├── sensor_Y/
     └── sensor_Z/
 ```
-- PG-JSON [2]: the data is organized in JSON files.
-Each file is named with a UNIX timestamp and contains the PG-JSON serialization of the events that occurred at the specified time instant.
+- JSON-PG [2]: the data is organized in JSON files.
+Each file is named with a UNIX timestamp and contains the JSON-PG serialization of the events that occurred at the specified time instant.
 ```
 charley/
 └── pg-json/